World’s Best Lasagna Recipe (Made Easy with Sweet Italian sausage)

 Instructions

-- Place a large pot of cool water over high heat and add in the salt and oil.
+1. Place a large pot of water over high heat, then add in the oil, salt, and lasagna, then strain it with a colander once it’s al dente.

-- You can also combine the 5 cups of Mozzarella and 4 cups of Cheddar in a big bowl and combine the 1 cup of Mozzarella and Cheddar for the top of the Lasagna in a small bowl.
+3. You can also combine the 5 cups of Mozzarella and 4 cups of Cheddar in a big bowl and combine the 1 cup of Mozzarella and 1 cup of Cheddar for the top of the Lasagna in a small bowl.

-- Drain some of the fat but keep most.
-Add the onions, mushrooms, and seasonings and continue cooking for another 5 minutes.
+6. Drain most of the fat, then add the onions, mushrooms, and seasonings and continue cooking for another 5 minutes.

-- Then add in the sauce, diced tomatoes, tomato paste, and sugar, then stir well and simmer for 5 minutes.
+7. Add in the sauce, diced tomatoes, tomato paste, and sugar, then stir well and simmer for 5 more minutes.

-- Bake the Lasagna for 30 minutes covered and 15 minutes uncovered then remove.
+11. Bake the Lasagna for 30 minutes covered and 15 minutes uncovered, then remove.

 Nutrition